History of autism: Introduction of the term schizoid

+Carl Jung: Introversion

 In September 1909, Swiss psychiatrist Carl Jung used the term introverted in a lecture at Clark University.
 A transcript of this lecture was then published with two others in a journal in 1910, the first time the term appeared in print.
 In the lecture he mentions that love that is "introverted", "is turned inward into the subject and there produces increased imaginative activity".
 Jung had earlier worked under Bleuler at Burghölzli.

-Autism

-The New Latin word autismus (English translation autism) was coined by Blueuler in July 1910.
-He first used it in print to describe a symptom of schizophrenia in the scientific paper Zur Theorie des schizophrenen Negativismus (On the theory of schizophrenic negativism).